EkaterinaPogodaeva/Programmin-1-Portfolio/README.md

 ## **_Final Project_**
 ### Jeopardy Game
 For our final project this year we as a group decided to make a Jeopardy Game.
 Jeopardy game, is an interesting trivia game with 9 categories, and 5 questions in each category.
 Categories include:Music,Science Technology, Movies, Literature, History, Art, Sport, and Geography .Each question is a multiple choice. player will select the category and will be given a question to answer.
-Created by Srah Wallgren, Morgan Hurley, and Katya Pogodaeva.
+Created by Sarah Wallgren, Morgan Hurley, and Katya Pogodaeva.

 Mockup:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/mockup1.png "Logo Title Text 1")